Henk Dijkhuizen

-Henk Dijkhuizen (born 9 June 1992) is a Dutch professional footballer who plays as a right-back for Patro Eisden.
-He formerly played for Sparta Rotterdam and Roda JC.
+Henk Dijkhuizen (born 9 June 1992) is a Dutch professional football coach and a former right-back who is an assistant coach for Belgian Challenger Pro League club Patro Eisden.

-Career
+Club career

+Hailing from seaside resort Scheveningen, Dijkhuizen joined Eredivisie side Roda JC from second-tier Sparta in summer 2013.
+Despite being out for the whole 2016–17 season with a knee injury, the Kerkrade club extended his contract with another two years.

 On 4 January 2020, Dijkhuizen joined TOP Oss on a contract for the rest of the season.
 In September 2020, he signed with Belgian club Patro Eisden.

+International career

+Dijkhuizen received his first call-up for the Netherlands national under-21 football team in 2013.